davidhollis/cube-site/content/_index.md

 :wave:

 This is the landing page for my cube project.
-I have a list of all of my paper cubes (and some ideas for future cubes!), along with some notes that'll be helpful for anyone who wants to draft them.
+It used to have a list of my cubes here, but it was hard to keep things in sync between here and CubeCobra, so [that's just the source of truth now](https://cubecobra.com/user/view/5e25e585a9a76f129adb1511).
+I still find CubeCobra's organizational features for serial cube designers like me wanting, and I have some thoughts about the future of this site, but for now it's mostly a placeholder while I figure things out.

 ## General Philosophy